enabwds/enabwds/README.md

 ## 🚀 About Me

-- 🌱 I’m currently learning OS development
+- 🌱 I’m currently learning OS development and Rust
 - 📫 How to reach me: email or Discord
 - 😄 Pronouns: They/Them